 When you own or manage a restaurant, water backflow prevention is critical to avert drinking water contamination of restaurant water systems.
 Your water backflow preventer must be in proper working order.
-That is why a commercial backflow preventer is required by law.
+That is why a commercial backflow preventer and backflow inspections are required by law.

 Not sure if you have a backflow device or what the purpose is?
 Most likely, your restaurant has at least one commercial backflow prevention device located within the water pipes to ensure water only flows one way, preventing drinking water from being contaminated due to “backflow.”
 In this article you will learn:

 - Why You Need a Backflow Prevention Device?